amuli4/latihan/target/classes/JavaAssesment.md

 *Explanation*
 `In the given code, we first declare an int variable measurement and initialize it to 3.
 We then use a switch statement to check the value of measurement.
 Since measurement is equal to 3, the code block associated with the case 3 label is executed, which sets the size field of the c1 instance to "S".
 The code blocks associated with the case 6 and case 9 labels are also executed because there are no break statements between them and the previous case.
 However, since there is a break statement after the case 9 label, the default code block is not executed.
 Finally, we print the value of the size field of the c1 instance, which is "L" because it was set by the case 9 code block`

 # 16. You’ve encapsulated the Customer class’s size field.
-The related setSize method requires an integer argument.
-#     This argument is translated into a String, which is used to set the class’s size String field.
-#     You instantiate a Customer c1 in the main method, which is written in another class.
-#     How should you set the size of customer c1 from the main method?
+The related setSize method requires an integer argument.<br>This argument is translated into a String, which is used to set the class’s size String field.<br>You instantiate a Customer c1 in the main method, which is written in another class. <br>How should you set the size of customer c1 from the main method?

 [x] c1.setSize(3);